What to see in Ubud in one day: top 5 places

 2. The Market of Ubud

-Although I’m more in favor of buying everything you need just before you finish your trip, it always has its charm to walk around these typical Asian markets.
+Although I’m more in favor of buying everything you need just before you finish your trip, it always has its charm to walk around these Asian street markets.
 Here you can really breathe the essence of the place.
 In the market of Ubud, you will find all types of typical souvenirs of Bali and also an area specialized in objects of local crafts that is quite interesting.

 The market of Ubud is a good place to take a walk.
 Also, to prove some local delight and to buy something if you believe that you will not find it in any other place of Indonesia.
 By the way, don’t forget to bargain!